PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:58:04
+Last updated: 2024-04-02 18:58:38
-Random Quote: Life is a succession of lessons, which must be lived to be understood. - Ralph Waldo Emerson
+Random Quote: Friendship is also about liking a person for their failings, their weakness.
+It's also about mutual help, not about exploitation. - Paul Theroux